Claudia has been writing recipes online for many years. She enjoys coming up with unique and tasty dishes, especially sweet treats.

 - Food color ( I use the gel type as it produces really vibrant colors without adding too much liquid to the mixture)

-I use natural flavoring when making these.
+- Add flavoring of your choice.
 A little goes a long way, so add slowly and taste.
 I add 1/8 teaspoon at a time.

 Candy molds from craft or baking stores are perfect for this project.
 Use ones that are not too deep or the cubes will take a long time to dry.